phantodev/phantodev/README.md

 I'm Eduardo Burko a.k.a Phantoxe .
 I'm a developer websites, mobile apps.
 Currently my stack is:

-💻 Web front-end development with ReactJs
+💻 Web front-end development with ReactJs and Vue3
-📱 Mobile applications for Android and iOS with React Native 💾 Database: Firebase (Cloud Firestore/Real Time)
+📱 Mobile applications for Android and iOS with React Native and Ionic 💾 Database: Firebase (Cloud Firestore/Real Time)

 But, I also used it in projects: